Valentin-Kolesnikov/LikeANotepad/README.md

 ## How to use?:

+1. Open the .exe file or .py if you have an interpretator

-1. Choose mode: 1 = main info only; 2 = main + additional info
+2. Choose mode: 1 = main info only; 2 = main + additional info

-2. To stop input, type: stop, enough, yes, or -
+3. To stop input, type: stop, enough, yes, or -

-3. The script will output your entries as a formatted, numbered list.
+4. The script will output your entries as a formatted, numbered list.

 ## I have completed this project.
 If I find errors, I will fix them as small fixes.
 However, they should not be